codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_security.rst

 ==============

 - `Security Class Documentation Codeigniter 3.X <http://codeigniter.com/userguide3/libraries/security.html>`_
-- `Security Documentation Codeigniter 4.X <http://codeigniter.com/user_guide/libraries/security.html>`_
+- :doc:`Security Documentation Codeigniter 4.X </libraries/security>`

 .. note::
     If you use the `form helper </user_guide/helpers/form_helper.html>`_, then form_open() will automatically insert a hidden csrf field in your forms.
 So you do not have to upgrade this by yourself.